AntonTymczenko/Tomatello/README.md

 git push heroku master
 ```

-Fill all the fields in MONGODB_URI constant accordingly to your database on Mlab.
+Fill all the fields in MONGODB_URI constant accordingly to your database at Mlab.

 ## Usage